 When it comes to helping smokers overcome their nicotine addiction much more effectively, CBD may show promise.
 However, those looking to use this product to quit smoking should first consult their physician before using CBD as it may interact with some medications.

 CBD can be consumed in a variety of ways.
-One way is through a CBD oil tincture.
-Here, CBD oil is packed in a dropper bottle and can be introduced into the body sublingually by dropping a few drops under the tongue.
-Some may find the taste of CBD oil to be overwhelming.
-If that’s the case, you can look to alternative products like CBD water solubles.
-These can be incorporated into beverages such as juices, teas, and smoothies.
+One way is through CBD added to an MCT oil tincture.
+Here, CBD is packed in a dropper bottle with MCT oil and can be introduced into the body sublingually by dropping a few drops under the tongue.
+Some may find the taste of CBD to be overwhelming (very earthy).
+If that’s the case, you can look to alternative products like CBD water soluble products, or integrated into gummies.

-For smokers that would like to mimic the smoking action, vaping may be an option.
+For smokers who would like to mimic the smoking action, vaping may be an option.
 Vaping actually feels like smoking, given the inhalation and exhalation actions involved.
-CBD oil e-liquids and extracts are a way to introduce this natural substance into the body through the lungs.
+CBDA can not be vaped because of the heating element converts the CBDA into CBD.
+CBD added to e-liquids and extracts are a way to introduce this natural substance into the body through the lungs.
 However, there are reports of lung-related illnesses as a result of vaping, so we advise speaking with your doctor first.

 Quality CBD Products

-It is important that you only buy and consume quality CBD products.
-This ensures that you get the full effects that you are seeking.
-Look for high-quality products from reputable companies, like Tanasi.
-Our products are lab tested by a third party for quality assurance purposes.
+Only buy and consume quality CBD products if you are looking to introduce CBD products into your routine.
+This will help you get the full product effects.
+Look for high-quality products from reputable companies, like Tanasi and our CBDa/CBD 1:1 patent-pending formula.
+Our products are lab tested by a third party for quality assurance purposes, and proven in its patent application to work 2X better than CBD alone.
 As such, you can be sure that you are getting high-quality CBD that has the full spectrum of cannabinoids with a low THC content, below 0.3 percent.
 While CBD is federally legal, be sure to check with state and local laws as they may vary.